USKhokhar/devoss/.github/ISSUE_TEMPLATE/add-post.md

 name: Add Post
 about: Add a new post to devoss
 title: Add New Post --> [ Post Title ]
-labels: documentation, good first issue
+labels: documentation, enhancement, good first issue
 assignees: ''

 ---